NBA

 NFL Mock Draft Round 1: Picks 1-10

-I’m projecting the top 10 to be dominated by Ohio State and Miami (FL), combining for six of the picks.
+I’m projecting the top 10 to be dominated by Ohio State, with four picks being Buckeyes in my projections.

 1. Las Vegas Raiders: Fernando Mendoza, QB, Indiana